- April 13 – Rocket Raceway, Three Springs , PA (12pm start Vint & 2:30pm Post Vintage)

-July 27th & 28th – Mckee Sky Ranch Terra Alta, WV (National start times)
+- July 26th & 27th – Mckee Sky Ranch Terra Alta, WV (National start times Early AM starts) Must pre register with AHRMA and rent a transponder.

 Getting started in Cross Country with PVR